ZhiGroup/DAVIS-complete/README.md

 # DAVIS-complete
-A complete, modification-aware version of the [DAVIS dataset](https://www.nature.com/articles/nbt.1990) by incorporating 4,032 kinase–ligand pairs involving substitutions, insertions, deletions, and phosphorylation events.
+A complete and modification-aware version of the [DAVIS dataset](https://www.nature.com/articles/nbt.1990) by incorporating 4,032 kinase–ligand pairs involving substitutions, insertions, deletions, and phosphorylation events.

 The DAVIS-complete benchmark experiment is implemented with Python 3.9.18 and CUDA 11.5 on CentOS Linux 7 (Core), with access to Nvidia A100 (80GB RAM), AMD EPYC 7352 24-Core Processor, and 1TB RAM.